solana-foundation/developer-content/docs/economics/inflation/_adjusted_staking_yield.md

 the network tokens staked, an un-staked token holder will experience ~$400\%$ more dilution than a staked holder.

-Again, this represents the change in fractional change in ownership of staked tokens and illustrates the built-in incentive for token holder to stake their tokens to earn _Staked Yield_ and avoid _Un-staked Dilution_.
+Again, this represents the fractional change in ownership of staked tokens and illustrates the built-in incentive for token holder to stake their tokens to earn _Staked Yield_ and avoid _Un-staked Dilution_.